teaching-on-testbeds/re_warm_start_nn/markdown/04-Experiment2.md

 ::: {.cell .markdown}
 ## Experiment 2:
+In this experiment, we evaluate the claim that *"The test accuracy of the warm-started model is lower than that of the randomly initialized model across various datasets, optimizers and model architectures"*.
+We experiment with different combinations of model architectures, datasets and optimizers and expect to see a gap in test accuracy between the warm-started and random initialized models in each case.

-In this experiment, we compare two methods of weight initialization: warm-starting and random initialization, for two models: **ResNet18** and **3-layer MLP** with tanh activation.
+We compare two methods of weight initialization: warm-starting and random initialization, for two models: **ResNet18** and **3-layer MLP** with tanh activation.
 We also compare two optimizers: **SGD** and **Adam**, for updating the weights based on the gradients.
 We use three image classification datasets:  **CIFAR-10**, **CIFAR-100** and **SVHN**, and report the test accuracy of each model on each dataset.
 All models are trained using a mini-batch size of 128 and a learning rate of 0.001.

 We use the same components as in experiment one: the `get_loaders` function to get the required dataset's train and test loaders, the [**ResNet18**](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html) model from `torchvision.models`, and the [**SGD**](https://pytorch.org/docs/stable/generated/torch.optim.SGD.html) optimizer from `torch.optim`.
-We also introduce some new components:

-1. The **CIFAR-100** dataset, which has 60,000 color images of 100 classes.
-To get the CIFAR-100 dataset, we pass the string `cifar100` as the dataset name argument to the `get_loaders` function.
-2. The **SVHN** dataset, which has 73,257 color images of 10 classes of street view house numbers.
-To get the SVHN dataset, we pass the string `svhn` as the dataset name argument to the `get_loaders` function.
-3. The `MLP` class that defines a 3-layer MLP model with a tanh activation function and a bias term.
-4. The `torch.optim.Adam` class that implements the [**Adam**](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) optimizer, which is an adaptive learning rate method.
-5. The `train_to_threshold` function that trains the model until it reaches 99% training accuracy, following the original paper.
 :::

 ::: {.cell .markdown}